 - Replacement vehicle / public transportation expenses while your vehicle is repaired

 You can save money if you’re able to maneuver the car someplace where you can park it overnight and have it towed in the morning.
-Make sure the area is safe so your car will not get broken into; do not leave any belongings in your car and remember to take your insurance information out of the glove compartment.
+Make sure the area is safe so your car will not get broken into.
+Do not leave any belongings in your car, and remember to take your insurance information out of the glove compartment.

 You should never leave your vehicle on the side of a highway or busy road.
 It could be hazardous for other drivers, and you could be held liable if it causes an accident.